JackHaoyingZhou/dVRK-segmentation-models/scripts/README.md

 # How to Run the Scripts for Training and Testing
-Contributor: Juan Antoni Barragan & Haoying(Jack) Zhou
+Contributor: Juan Antonio Barragan & Haoying(Jack) Zhou

 ## Run Data Parser